What is it?

 - GFBio (semantic) Search-Tool to discover data

 - GFBio Visualization Aggregation and Transformation System (GFBio VAT-System)

-- Individual support for your research proposal (contact our helpdesk: firstname.lastname@example.org)
+- Individual support for your research proposal (use the support option in the DMPT or contact our helpdesk: firstname.lastname@example.org)

 http://www.dfg.de/formulare/54_01 (Proposal Preparation Instructions)

 http://www.dfg.de/en/research_funding/announcements_proposals/2015/info_wissenschaft_15_36/index.html (Guidelines on the handling of research data)